emsig/empymod/docs/speedmemoryaccuracy.rst

 Vertical components and ``xdirect``
 -----------------------------------

-Calculating the direct field in the wavenumber-frequency domain (``xdirect=False``; the default) is generally faster than calculating it in the frequency-space domain (``xdirect=True``).
+Computing the direct field in the wavenumber-frequency domain (``xdirect=False``; the default) is generally faster than computing it in the frequency-space domain (``xdirect=True``).

-However, using ``xdirect = True`` can improve the result (if source and receiver are in the same layer) to calculate:
+However, using ``xdirect = True`` can improve the result (if source and receiver are in the same layer) to compute:

     - the vertical electric field due to a vertical electric source,
     - configurations that involve vertical magnetic components (source or